cybershiptrooper/CS747-assignments/assignment3/README.md

   -v, --verbose        modify output verbosity
 ```

-The default values of lr, epsilon and numSeeds are 0.7, 0.05 and 50 respectively.
+The default values of lr, epsilon, episodes and numSeeds are 0.7, 0.05, 200 and 50 respectively.
 They were used to generate plots in the report.